Fayette County Prevention Coalition

 Fayette County youth will live healthy, positive, substance free lives.

 To truly solve a community problem, we must first be able to fully describe the issue and then develop solutions around those issues.
 To accomplish this goal, the Faith in Recovery Prevention Coalition will utilize the Substance Abuse and Mental Health Administration’s Strategic Prevention Framework.

-The Faith in Recovery Prevention Coalition will conduct a community needs assessment from September through December 2016.
+The Faith in Recovery Prevention Coalition conducted a community needs assessment from September through December 2016.
 The needs assessment is based upon the Social-Ecological Model.
 To access surveys and tools, please see their descriptions below:

 Community Readiness Assessment – Surveys will determine where Fayette County is in terms of community readiness.
 Community readiness will inform which strategies are best suited for our community.
 See the Community Readiness Survey Results now!